Fleur Adcock: Shift to full-time writing, 1974–1990

 In 1975, Adcock returned briefly to New Zealand for the first time since she had left for London.
 In 1979 she left her librarian role at the Foreign and Commonwealth Office and became a full-time writer.
 She was the Arts Council Creative Writing Fellow at the Charlotte Mason College of Education in Ambleside from 1977 to 1978, followed by the Northern Arts Literary Fellowship at the universities of Newcastle and Durham from 1979 to 1981.

-From the late 1970s, Adcock worked as a freelance writer, a translator and poetry commentator for the BBC.
-The Guardian observes that through her BBC commentary she "became familiar to many".
+From the late 1970s, she also worked as a poetry commentator for the BBC.

-Adcock's poetry collections in the 1970s, such as The Inner Harbour (1979), dealt with her feelings about her New Zealand heritage and contrasted the sparser New Zealand landscape with English countryside.
-Emma Neale notes that it is fitting that a section in The Inner Harbour is titled "To and Fro", emphasising "the divided sense of identity [Adcock] inherits from both family (or historical) emigrant experience and personal expatriation".
+Adcock continued to be viewed as a New Zealand poet despite having left the country years before; in 1974, Alistair Paterson said that she "continues to write from a stance which is essentially that of a New Zealander", and described her as "one of our most important and prolific woman writers".
+Many of her poems explored her feelings about her New Zealand heritage and contrasted the sparser New Zealand landscape with English countryside.
+Emma Neale notes that it is fitting that a section in The Inner Harbour (1979) is titled "To and Fro", emphasising "the divided sense of identity [Adcock] inherits from both family (or historical) emigrant experience and personal expatriation".
+Other poems dealt with personal experiences and intimate relationships; reviewing The Scenic Route (1974), Paterson observes that she is "conscious ... of the backdrop of loss and death which is common to everybody everywhere".
+He identifies a sense of reservation or distance in Adcock's poetry, both thematically and from a technical perspective.

 In the 1980s, Adcock broadened her literary activity beyond her own poetry and made significant contributions as a translator and editor.
-She produced translations of medieval Latin lyrics, published as The Virgin & the Nightingale (1983), and edited The Oxford Book of Contemporary New Zealand Poetry (1982).
+She produced translations of medieval Latin lyrics, published as The Virgin & the Nightingale (1983), a translation of the Romanian poet Grete Tartler (Orient Express, 1989) and edited The Oxford Book of Contemporary New Zealand Poetry (1982).
 Her Selected Poems was published in 1983, and won the New Zealand Book Award for Poetry at the 1984 New Zealand Book Awards.
 In 1987 she edited the Faber Book of Twentieth-Century Women's Poetry.
 In the introduction, she states that she rejects the view that "to write truly as a woman one must reject literary traditions merely because they were largely formed by men"; her concern was that women's poetry had historically been under-valued and neglected.